docker-archive/classicswarm/docs/index.md

 containers on the same host.
 For details, see
 [PR #972](https://github.com/docker/compose/pull/972).

 ## Pre-requisites for running Swarm

 You must install Docker 1.4.0 or later on all nodes.
 While each node's IP need not be public, the Swarm manager must be able to access each node across the network.

-To enable communication between the Swarm manager and the Swarm node agent on each node, each node must listen to the same network interface (tcp port).
+To enable communication between the Swarm manager and the Swarm node agent on each node, each node must listen to the same network interface (TCP port).
 Follow the set up below to ensure you configure your nodes correctly for this behavior.

 > **Note**: Swarm is currently in beta, so things are likely to change.
 We
 > don't recommend you use it in production yet.